deadlyvipers/dojo_rules/introduction.md

 Hi, my name is David, and I'm yet another student from Code School.
+My favorite path in Code School is the JavaScript path.